John2white/ForestChangeDetectio/README.md

 └── README.md              # Documentation
 ✨ Features
 AOI Definition:
-Defines the Area of Interest (AOI) for Kisumu and overlays it on the map.
+Defines the Area of Interest (AOI) for Homa Bay County and overlays it on the map.
 Landsat Preprocessing:
-Filters and processes Landsat imagery for the years 2013, 2016, 2021, and 2024.
+Filters and processes Landsat imagery for the years 2010, 2015, 2020, and 2024.
 Supervised Classification:
 Utilizes training data to classify land cover into categories: Forest, Water Body, Bareland, Other Vegetations, and Built-up.
 Accuracy Assessment: